catseye/The-Dossier/article/Atari 2600 Games of Note.md

 *   genre: Graphic Adventure
 *   available for: Atari 2600
 *   controls: joystick and 1 button
+*   date released: 1980
 *   wikipedia: [Adventure (Atari 2600)](https://en.wikipedia.org/wiki/Adventure_(Atari_2600))

-Was an attempt to "graphicalize" a text adventure.
+Notable for at least two things: one, it was an attempt to "graphicalize" a text adventure;
+that is, the author wanted to translate Colossal Cave to a graphical interface.
+And two, apparently it is the first game containing an Easter Egg (or at least, the first to popularize this notion.)

 ### Yars' Revenge